UnCarter25le/ChineseLiterature/README.md

 to search that one in traditional Chinese edtion than simplified Chinese edition.
 What sort of edition I want to read is traditional one!
-At the meantime, I had found a [website](https://www.gushiwen.org/wenyan/guanzhi.aspx "古文观止") equipped with wonderful and diversified literature resource, and caming up that why not crawlering literature material from that website and then Extract-Load- Transform to build __one software service with two editions for myself!__
+At the meantime, I had found a [website](https://www.gushiwen.org/wenyan/guanzhi.aspx "古文观止") equipped with wonderful and diversified literature resource, and caming up that why not making the web scraping for literature material from that website and then Extract-Load- Transform to build __one software service with two editions for myself!__

 - Therefore,this project had taken place on 2/15,2019 and has been completed recently.
 I'm so delighted to have this service switching between simplified and traditional Chinese,which meets my origial expectation to see Chinese literature called "古文觀止guanzhi" in two ways!
-Moreover, I also crawl many other material from that website to enrich my service,such as __295 classic book,15919 authors,20500 aritcle from book, and 1999 quotation from book.__
+Moreover, I also made web crawlers for many other material from that website to enrich my service,such as __295 classic books,15919 authors,20500 aritcles from books, and 1999 quotations from books.__

 - When deploying on to the MicroSoft Azure web service and MySQL successfully in the final stage, I have been awared that whatever torture or difficulties I faced during the stage of developing __do not mean something!__